Provenance: Ji Zhen Zhai Collection (Collection of Treasures of the Studio)

 Related Products

-A carved bamboo double vase and stand (Qing dynasty, 17th/18th century)
+A bamboo round washer (Qing dynasty, 18th century)